Legal name change

 Obtain a certified copy of your birth certificate

 The Change of Name Petition Form requires you to attach a certified copy of your original birth certificate.
-If you were born in Rhode Island, you can obtain a certified copy of your birth certificate online, by mail, or in-person.
+If you were born in Rhode Island, you can obtain a certified copy of your birth certificate online, in-person, or by mail.

 Online: